spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-reload-example/README.md

 managed by a hypervisor (Xhyve, Virtualbox or KVM) if your machine is not a native Unix operating system.

-When the minikube  is installed on your machine, you can start kubernetes using this command:
+When the Minikube  is installed on your machine, you can start kubernetes using this command:
 ```
 minikube start
 ```

-You also probably want to configure your docker client to point the minikube docker deamon with:
+You also probably want to configure your docker client to point the Minikube docker daemon with:
 ```
 eval $(minikube docker-env)
 ```

-This will make sure that the docker images that you build are available to the minikube environment.
+This will make sure that the docker images that you build are available to the Minikube environment.

 ## Kubernetes Reload Example